Sl1mb0/kartina/README.md

 for my own personal use.

 # Licensing
 This repo contains two licenses.
-The project itself is released under the _ license.
-The song, however, is included under the _ creative commons license.
-I did this to project Andrey, as I recieved from him to use his song was via email, and very informal.
-The project may be released, modified, distributed, and credited to whomever.
+The project itself is released under the GPL-3.0 license.
-The song can be released and distributed alongside the project, but all song credit must go to Andrey Pushkarev.
+The song, however, is included under the CC-BY-NC-DD creative commons license.
+I did this to project Andrey, as the permission I recieved from him to use his song was via email, and very informal.
+The project may be released, modified, distributed, and credited to whomever; The song can be released and distributed alongside the project, but cannot be modified, and all song credit must go to Andrey Pushkarev.

 # Preview